stanuch/stanuch/README.md

 🔬 A 4th-year Molecular and Cellular Biophysics student from Cracow, Poland.

-🧬 I'm curious about how biology works and I’m trying to convince code to help me figure it out.
+🧬 I'm curious about how biology works and I’m trying to convince code to help me out.

 🧠 I like (and am doing my best) to build tools that help make sense of biological data.